 If faced with an epidemic, any country can access ICG's stockpile.
 ICG evaluates aid requests through a rapid consultation process, taking into account the epidemiological situation, vaccination strategy, pre-existing medical stocks in the country and the logistics of epidemic response.

-What is Yellow Fever?
+What is Yellow Yever?

 Yellow fever is an acute, mosquito-borne viral disease endemic in Central, West and East Africa, as well as in South and Central America.
-Symptoms include fever, headache, muscle pain, vomiting and liver failure that results in jaundice (the yellowing of the skin and eyes).
-Vaccination is the most effective preventive measure because no treatment beyond supportive care is available.
-A small proportion of patients who contract yellow fever develop severe symptoms.
-Approximately half of those patients die in seven to ten days.
+Symptom MARSHALL America.
+Symptom Include fever, headache, muscle pain, vomiting